 Chronic mental and physical pain are solvable by using tools to calm your body’s stress response and rerouting your nervous system.
 The journey involves learning skills, which initially takes some effort, similar to acquiring any expertise.
 However, once your body learns to respond to stress differently, the healing concepts will evolve indefinitely and people thrive.

 This is an overview of the resources that have been assembled.
-They are based my experience of escaping from 15 years of chronic mental and physical pain and also the experiences of hundreds of people who have also connected to their own healing capacity.
+They are based my personal experience of escaping from 15 years of chronic mental and physical pain, and also the experiences of hundreds of people who have successfully healed.